Engineering Computer Requirement

 ||1 TB or larger Solid State Drive (SSD)|

 |Warranty:||3 Year w/accident protection||4 Year w/accident protection|

 |Graphics Card:||Discrete/dedicated (such as NVIDIA or AMD)|

-- Software: University Undergraduate Bundle and Engineering Software Bundles
+- Software: University Undergraduate bundle and Engineering Software Bundle.

 - Backup: It is imperative that you back up your work.
 Backup space is provided for all VT students on Microsoft O365 and Google Drive.

 - 2-Factor Authentication Devices: All VT users will be asked for a secondary confirmation of their identity at log-in, using a device in their possession, such as a smartphone or security token.
 More information

 This requirement deﬁnes the minimum computing platform necessary for use during the four-year undergraduate academic cycle in the College of Engineering.
 The recommendations are optional speciﬁcations that can be mixed and matched to provide an improved computing experience.